jbx-protocol/juice-docs/blogs/town-hall/2023-06-13/index.md

 Jango gave an example of a possible treasury design for Croptop in this town hall.

-This [Croptop Publishing Network project](https://goerli.juicebox.money/v2/p/1016) will collect 5% fee when anybody posting on this project using Croptop template. $CPN project token will in turn be issued back out at a ratio of 900,000 / ETH with a decreasing cadence of 4% every other cycle (28 days).
+This [Croptop Publishing Network project](https://goerli.juicebox.money/v2/p/1016) will collect 5% fee when anybody posting on this project using Croptop template. $CPN project token will in turn be issued at a ratio of 1,000,000 / ETH with a decreasing cadence of 4% each following cycle (28 days).
 10% of total $CPN issuance will be reserved to a multisig for two years, with a reconfiguration to remove this reserved token allocation scheduled to start two years from now.
 Also a 70% redemption rate is set so that $CPN holders can choose to claim their share from the treasury anytime if they want.
 Ideally a buyback delegate will also be attached to the cycles so as to guarantee payments will always get $CPN at its best price available.

 Then the project ownership will be thrown away, or essentially be given to a wallet that doesn't have access to make further changes to this project.
 It will be an experiment to check if we can figure out enough incentives to have $CPN distributed to developers who are keen to manage this project.
 It is a setup that leaves the bulk of the treasury unmanaged, which means folks have certain guarantees when contributing to it, and ETH in the treasury can serve a particular purpose and everyone is playing by similar rules.